carpentries/instructor-training/_episodes/18-preparation.md

 able to find a way to fit certain concepts in with later content if they know it has been missed.
 - **Communicate with your learners** about where they can find skipped content and whether any help may be available to support their independent work.
 Cutting content may make them feel anxious, but it will help for them to know how to follow up.

+## Review Prior Feedback
+When is the best time to review your post-workshop survey responses and other feedback that you received during a workshop?
+We certainly recommend taking time to do this after a workshop, while your memories are still fresh.
+However, we *also* recommend having a look again **before you teach your next workshop**.
+This will help refresh your memory of all that went well (yay!) as well as challenges you faced and learners who struggled at certain points.
+What will you keep the same, and what will you do differently?
+Just a few moments of reflective practice with prior feedback will go a long way towards building your skill as a teacher and making each workshop you teach better than the last.